n0rt0nthec4t/Nest_accfactory/README.md

 | Exclude           | true, false             | Exclude a device                                                                          | local        |

 ## HomeKit Pairing
-Once configured and running, and non-excluded devices can be paired in HomeKit using tne pairing code **031-45-154**
+Once configured and running, any non-excluded devices can be paired in HomeKit using the pairing code **031-45-154**

 ## Docker Image